securitychops/security-tube-slae32/README.md

 Student ID: SLAE-1250

-This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert Certification: http://www.securitytube-training.com/online-courses/securitytube-linux-assembly-expert/index.html
+This repo has been created for completing the requirements of the SecurityTube Linux Assembly Expert Certification: http://www.securitytube-training.com/online-courses/securitytube-linux-assembly-expert/index.html

 All blog posts can be found at https://securitychops.com